jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

     class="chord row"
 %}

-## Semitones and tetrachords
+## Tetrachords

-Every scale can be distinguished by the location of its semitones, which provide a unique fingerprint.

-7-note scales can also be split into two 4-note sequences called "tetrachords" (appending the repeating 1&#x302; at the octave).
+A 7-note scale with the tonic repeated at the octave can be split into two 4-note sequences called "tetrachords".
 As more scales are learned,
-it can become easier to compare them in terms of their tetrachords.
+it can become easier to think in tetrachords rather than full scale sequences, since scales often share one tetrachord.

+Here are the two tetrachords of the major scale.

+{% include figure.html
+    caption="Major scale first tetrachord."
+    url="/assets/figures/tetrachords/tetrachord-1234.svg"
+    class="uke-chord row"
+%}

+{% include figure.html
+    caption="Major scale second tetrachord."
+    url="/assets/figures/tetrachords/tetrachord-5671.svg"
+    class="uke-chord row"
+%}

+In the major scale,
+both tetrachords are the same, but that's not the case with all scales.

 ## Comparing scales